 The School of Education at Virginia International University

-To submit a proposal, click on the "submit a proposal" button below.
-As a proposal submitter, you will need to create an account before submitting your proposal.
+To submit a proposal, please click on the "submit a proposal" button below.
+As a new proposal submitter, you will need to create an account before submitting your proposal.
+If you are a returning proposal submitter (i.e., you submitted a proposal last year), you will be able to log in with the email address that you used to create your account previously.
 See our page on the proposal submission and evaluation process for information on how to create an account, write an effective proposal, submit your proposal, and more.

-In addition to the usual components of an abstract (e.g., review of previous research, goals, rationale, participants, methods, results, conclusions, implications), each proposal should indicate the relevance of the presentation to the conference theme and explicitly outline 3-5 intended outcomes for the audience.
-What will attendees understand and/or be able to do by the completion of the session?
+In addition to the usual components of an abstract (e.g., review of previous research, goals, rationale, participants, methods, results, conclusions, implications), each proposal should indicate the relevance of the presentation to the conference theme and explicitly outline 3-5 intended outcomes for the audience addressing the following question: What will attendees understand and/or be able to do by the completion of the session?

 For workshops, posters, and paper presentations, abstracts should be no more than 400 words in length.
 For a colloquium or panel discussion, the organizer should submit a single abstract on behalf of the group, devoting 300 words to the overall theme and intended outcomes and 200 words to each paper or panelist included.